How Meeting Follow-Up Agent Generates Post-Call Actions

 What if a meeting has no clear action items?+

 The Analyst still processes the meeting and may classify items as decision_made (informational outcomes).
 If genuinely no action items exist, the Deliverer sends a brief summary noting that no follow-up actions were identified.
 No Notion page is created for empty meetings.
+Review the error handling matrix in the bundle — it documents the recovery path for each failure mode.

 Can I use Outlook instead of Google Calendar?+

 This version is built for Google Workspace (Calendar + Gmail).
 The Fetcher uses Google Calendar API and the Deliverer uses Gmail API.
 The Analyst and Writer are calendar-agnostic — only the input/output agents would need rebuilding for Microsoft 365.
+The ITP test results in the bundle show measured performance across edge cases, not just happy-path data.

 Is there a refund policy?+